tubbo/docker-dev/README.md

 ### xip.io

 docker-dev supports `xip.io` domains.
 It will detect them and strip them away, so that your `test` app can be accessed as `test.A.B.C.D.xip.io`.

 ### Run multiple domains

 docker-dev allows you to run multiple local domains.
 Handy if you're working with more than one client.
-Simply set up docker-dev like so: `docker-dev -install -d first-domain:second-domain`
+Simply set up docker-dev like so:
+`docker-dev -install -d first-domain:second-domain`

 ### Static file support

 Like pow, docker-dev support serving static files.
 If an app has a `public` directory, then any urls that match files within that directory are served.
 The static files have priority over the app.

 ### Subdomains support

 Once a virtual host is installed, it's also automatically accessible from all subdomains of the named host.
 For example, a `myapp` virtual host could also be accessed at `http://www.myapp.test/` and `http://assets.www.myapp.test/`.
 You can override this behavior to, say, point `www.myapp.test` to a different application: just create another virtual host symlink named `www.myapp` for the application you want.

 ### Status API

 docker-dev is starting to evolve a status API that can be used to introspect it and the apps.
-To access it, send a request with the `Host: docker-dev` and the path `/status`, for example: `curl -H "Host: docker-dev" localhost/status`.
+To access it, send a request with the `Host: docker-dev` header and the path `/status`, for example:
+`curl -H "Host: docker-dev" localhost/status`.

 The status includes:
   * If it is booting, running, or dead